 This March, Khazanah announced a refreshed mandate to grow Malaysia’s long-term wealth amidst an ongoing restructuring, which will see the fund classify its assets into separate commercial and strategic funds.

-Earlier this month, it divested $255 worth of shares in one of its strategic assets – electric utility company Tenaga Nasional Bhd.
-A spokesperson said the sale is part of Khazanah’s ongoing strategy to restructure our portfolio.
+Earlier this month, it divested $255 million worth of shares in one of its strategic assets – electric utility company Tenaga Nasional Bhd.
+A spokesperson said the sale is part of Khazanah’s ongoing strategy to restructure its portfolio.
 All the proceeds will be used for the fund’s balance sheet and reinvestment purposes.

 In addition, the sovereign wealth fund is working to help Malaysia’s loss-making national carrier Malaysia Airlines Bhd (MAS) to turn around its business.
 MAS, which is fully-owned by Khazanah, had missed its target to breakeven last year, causing the fund an $1.78 billion impairment loss in 2018.